 Primary meat processing (slaughter and butchery) requirements

-For meat products, you are considered to be a primary processor if you do one of the following:
+For meat products, you are considered to be a primary processor if you:

 - remove, extract, or harvest animal material from live mammals or birds for the purpose of human or animal consumption.

-Note: If you are a hunter, or if you process poultry or pet food, you are not considered to be a primary meat processor.
-Find out more:
+Note: If you're a hunter, or if you process poultry or pet food, you're not considered to be a primary meat processor.

-A micro abattoir is a business involved in the slaughter and dressing of farmed animals for human consumption.
-These businesses will have a low throughput and limited scope of operations (for example, farmed mammals, ostriches, and emus).
+Abattoirs are businesses that slaughter and dress farmed animals for human consumption.
+Micro abattoirs are those that have a low throughput and limited scope of operation.
+They can process farmed mammals, ostriches, and emus.